 The Board of Directors of the Company may decide to issue one or more share classes for each Sub-Fund.
 The fee structures, the minimum subscription and holding amount, the reference currency in which the Net Asset Value is expressed, the hedging policy and the eligible investor categories may differ depending on the different Share-Classes.
 The various share classes may also be differentiated according to other elements as determined by the Board of Directors of the Company.

-The Management Company applies the "NN IP Responsible Investment Policy".
-This policy describes the application of the Management Company's norms-based responsible investment criteria.
-The criteria reflect the Management Company's investment beliefs and values, relevant laws and internationally recognized standards.
+The Management Company applies for article 8 SFDR Sub-Funds specific responsible investment criteria.
+The criteria reflect the investment beliefs and values, relevant laws and internationally recognized standards.